tyaq/insight-project/README.md

 ## Overview

 As data streams from connected sensors have become ubiquitous it's become challenging to provide real-time analysis.
 Scrat is a scalable pipeline that detects patterns in streams using Apache Kafka, Flink, and Cassandra.
-Scrat provides a dashboard to monitor these stream and detected events.
+Scrat provides a dashboard to monitor these stream and show detected events.

 ## Installation